Astronomy: Prepare for the Lunar Eclipse!

 Maximum Participants: 35Registration is required for this activity.

 Boulder County wants to ensure that everyone has equal access to our programs, activities, and services.
 To request an Americans with Disability Act (ADA) accommodation, please email [email protected], or call 303-441-1386.
-Submit your request as early as possible, and no later than three business days before the event.
+Submit your request as early as possible, and no later than two business days before the event.

 If you need help in another language, please email [email protected], or call 303-678-6277.
 Contact us as early as possible, and no later than three business days before the event.